AristurtleDev/building-2d-games-with-monogame/documentation/04-working-with-textures.md

 <figure><img src="../images/04-working-with-textures/add-file-popup.png" alt="Figure 4-4: Add Existing File Popup"><figcaption><p><strong>Figure 4-4: Add Existing File Popup</strong></p></figcaption></figure>

+> CAUTION
-> \[!CAUTION] When adding existing files in the future, the choice between copying the file and adding a link can make a big difference.
+> When adding existing files in the future, the choice between copying the file and adding a link can make a big difference.
 When you choose to copy the file, it makes a literal copy of the current file and puts that copy inside the Content directory in your project.
 This means any changes to the original source file will not be reflected in the copy.
 >
 > By adding as a link, it will instead reference the source file without making a copy.
 This means changes made in the source file will be reflected, however the link is stored as a relative link, relative to the _Content.mgcb_ file.
 So if the source file moves, or you move the project, then you'll need to re-add the link.